 Installing the plugin…

 The package could not be installed.
-No valid plugin were found.
+No valid plugins were found.

 Plugin installation failed.

 This is highly unlikely to occur when installing a third-party as professional plugin authors are mandated to follow the plugin header common requirements.
 But amateur WordPress users can end up making this error when creating a site-specific plugin.

 To resolve the error, “the package could not be installed. no valid plugins were found.”, add the plugin header to solve the error.
 Follow this up by re-uploading the zipped plugin folder.
 Mentioning the plugin name is a basic requirement for the header.

 If this sounds intimidating, reach out to the plugin author and let them know about the error you’re seeing.